Lake (album)

 Lake is the first studio album by Lake, released in Germany in 1976 and the USA in 1977.
 The track "Time Bomb" was the band's highest charting single of their career.
+It reached #83 in the USA in November 1977.
 It reached #91 in Canada in December 1977.

 Track listing

 All tracks written by Detlef Petersen and James Hopkins-Harrison except as indicated.